What is STEM Education and Why is it Important? A Guide for Parents and Students

 5. Enroll Kids in STEM Camps and Extracurricular Programs

-• Competitions like FIRST Robotics and Math Olympiads – Boosts problem-solving skills and teamwork.
+• Competitions like Science Fairs and Math Olympiads

 6. Foster a Growth Mindset and Problem-Solving Attitude